 Performance Units.
 The Company grants performance-based vesting restricted stock units to select employees.
 These awards have a performance condition in addition to a service condition.
 The performance condition generally relates to the Company's revenue and operating income measured against internal goals.
-Under the terms of these awards, assuming the highest level of performance with no cancellations due to forfeitures, the maximum number of shares that can be earned in the aggregate is 743,000.
-In this scenario, the maximum number of shares that could be issued thereunder would be 376,500 and the Company would have a liability accrued in the consolidated balance sheet equal to the value of 366,500 shares on the settlement date, which would be settled in cash.
+Under the terms of these awards, assuming the highest level of performance with no cancellations due to forfeitures, the maximum number of shares that can be earned in the aggregate is 854,064.
+In this scenario, the maximum number of shares that could be issued thereunder would be 427,032 and the Company would have a liability accrued in the consolidated balance sheet equal to the value of 427,032 shares on the settlement date, which would be settled in cash.
 Only cash performance unit awards are classified as liabilities and the value of these awards is re-measured at each reporting date.
-At January 26, 2014, 200% of the units from the fiscal year 2011 grant vested, and 88% of the units from fiscal year 2012 are expected to vest.
-At January 26, 2014, the performance metrics associated with the outstanding awards issued in fiscal years 2014, 2013 and 2012 are expected to be met at a level which would result in a vest at 87%, 0%, and 88% of target, respectively.
+At January 25, 2015, 0% of the units from the fiscal year 2013 grant vested and were cancelled in fiscal 2015.
+At January 25, 2015, the performance metrics associated with the outstanding awards issued in fiscal years 2015 and 2014, are expected to be met at a level which would result in vesting at 95% and 75% of target, respectively.

-The following table summarizes the activity for performance units during fiscal years 2014, 2013 and 2012:
+The following table summarizes the activity for performance units during fiscal years 2015, 2014 and 2013: